Picture catches Clinton reading newspaper story about Pence emails

 Pence’s issues are related to his time as Indian governor.

-Pence spokesman Marc Lotter says the emails recently turned over are from government accounts and from Pence's private email account used for government business.
+Pence spokesman Marc Lotter said the emails are from government accounts and from Pence's private email account used for government business.
 That account was disclosed Thursday.

-Lotter says Pence's attorneys tried to deliver boxes of emails on Jan.
-9, his last day as governor.
-But Lotter says there was a "lack of clarity" in state government about what to do with them.
+He also said that Pence's attorneys tried to deliver boxes of emails on Jan.
+9, Pence's last day as governor.
+But there was a "lack of clarity" in state government about what to do with them, Lotter also said.

-“I am very confident our email practices were in compliance with Indiana’s laws,” Pence told reporter Friday in Wisconsin.
+“I am very confident our email practices were in compliance with Indiana’s laws,” Pence told reporters Friday in Wisconsin.

-He also there is “no comparison whatsoever” between his situation and Clinton’s, considering she “mishandled classified information” and “destroyed” email requested by members of Congress and other officials.
+He also there is “no comparison whatsoever” between his situation and Clinton’s, considering she “mishandled classified information” and “destroyed” emails requested by members of Congress and other officials.

 The Associated Press contributed to this report.